NativeScript/nativescript-app-sync/src/platforms/android_lib/README.md

-Custom CodePush framework for Android apps.
+Custom AppSync framework for Android apps.

 Using this wrapper to more easily copy some files around and (optionally) move stuff to a background thread.